viandant/huipfui/README.md

 The following settings have to be contained in the file:

-input\_devices
+<span>\

-:   A list of strings is expected.
-Each item in the list has to be a
-    path to an input device node.
-With this list you select the hardware that is watched by hid2out.
+**input\_devices**</span>: A list of strings is expected.
+Each item in the list has to be a path to an input device node.
+With this list you select the hardware that is watched by hid2out. <span>\

-eventmaps

-:   A list of settings is expected.
-Each setting associates a name to an
-    event map, which defines the actions that are triggered for particular input events.
+**eventmaps**</span>: A list of settings is expected.
+Each setting associates a name to an event map, which defines the actions that are triggered for particular input events.
 At least a map named `main` must be present.
 This is the map that is in effect initially.
 (Later you can switch to another map.)

 An input map is a list of rules.
 A rule is a list of a pattern and an action.
 For each input event the rules are tried in the order they occur in the map.
 The pattern is matched against the channel event and if it succeeds, the action is executed.
-A channel event consists of four attributes:
+A channel event consists of four
+attributes:

 -   channel

 -   type

 -   code

 -   value

 The latter three correspond to the slots with the same name of the struct `unput_event` in `linux/input.h`.
 The first one identifies the input device from which the event has been read.
 They are numbered according to the paths in the input\_devices setting.
 The first element is associated with channel number 0, the second with channel number 1, and so on.
 The channel event matches with the pattern if all of its attributes are within the ranges.

 Ranges are represented by lists of length 0 to 2 containing integers and empty lists.
 The first element indicates the minimum, the second one the maximum, provided that they are not missing.
 A bound of the range is also considered missing if it is not integers but an empty list.

 You may use evtest to help you figure out how the events triggered by your input hardware are represented internally.

 An action is a list with an action name, a string, as its first element followed by arguments or it is an empty list.

 These are the actions that are understood:

-    exit
+<span>\

-    :   (no arguments): Terminate hid2out.
+**exit**</span> (no arguments): Terminate hid2out. <span>\

-    switch

-    :   with an event map name as argument: Switch the current event map to the named one.
+**switch**</span> with an event map name as argument: Switch the current event map to the named one. <span>\

-    send

-    :   followed by 4 integers/empty lists: Write a representation of the channel event to the standard output.
+**send**</span> followed by 4 integers/empty lists: Write a
+representation of the channel event to the standard output.
 The four arguments replace the attributes of the original channel event, in case they are integers and not missing.
-Empty lists are considered missing arguments.
+Empty lists are considered missing arguments. <span>\

-    exec

-    :   followed by a string: Lauch the process indicated by the string, i.e. the linux standard library function system is called with string as its argument.
+**exec**</span> followed by a string: Lauch the process indicated by the string, i.e. the linux standard library function system is called with string as its argument. <span>\

-    An empty list

-    :   : Do nothing, just ignore the event.
+**An empty list**</span>: Do nothing, just ignore the event.

 The default action is send.
 So if you only want an event to be passed to the standard output you don’t have to give a rule for that.

 You should at least define a rule with the action “exit”.
 Otherwise, you may not be able to terminate the program.
 Note, that Ctrl-C may not work, if it is grabbed by hid2out and your shell will not see it.

 Let’s have a look at an example configuration file